ga-wdi-remote/js-dom-hw-progress-bars/README.md

   > Hint: Look up the default font size for H2

+  Tests for this feature do exist, but they are currently disabled.
+To enable them, go into [hw-spec.js](./spec/hw-spec.js) and remove the `x` in front of the `context` keyword on line 48.

   ## Submitting Your Work

-When you're ready, push the code to your fork on GitHub and create an issue with a title in the format "YourGitHubUsername -- Week XX Day XX".
+  When you're ready to submit your work,

+  1. Run the command `npm test` and take a screenshot of the output in your terminal.
+  2. Push your code to your fork of the class repo.
+  3. File an issue on the class repo titled "Your Name -- wXXdXX".

-The issue body should have:
+  The issue should include:

   -   A link that points back to your fork.

+  -   The screenshot you took.

   -   A 'comfort' score on how you feel about the material, from 1 (very uncomfortable) to 5 (very comfortable)